Right on, ride on

 Slate V Video About a Stupid Bike Lane

-Posted by teeheehee on 29th March 2008
+Posted by @teeheehee on 29th March 2008

 Do we have any bike lanes as short as this one?
 Found via Digg.

-Posted in news media, rant, safety, traffic | No Comments »
+Posted in news media, rant, safety, traffic | Comments Off on Slate V Video About a Stupid Bike Lane

 Red Light Go

-Posted by teeheehee on 20th February 2008
+Posted by @teeheehee on 20th February 2008

 Last night I watched the documentary “Red Light Go,” which highlights a few NYC bike messengers and Alleycat races.